tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-08-26-the-end-is-just-another-beginning.md

 `ALBERT` is "A Lite" version of BERT, a popular unsupervised language representation learning algorithm.
 ALBERT uses parameter-reduction techniques that allow for large-scale configurations, overcome previous memory limitations, and achieve better behavior with respect to model degradation.
 The Detail of `ALBERT `is describe in my proposal

-The code is reside in [TextAnalysis PR#203](https://github.com/JuliaText/TextAnalysis.jl/pull/203) and kept on hold until the TextAnalysis is shifted to Zygote based Flux
+The code reside in [TextAnalysis PR#203](https://github.com/JuliaText/TextAnalysis.jl/pull/203) and kept on hold until the TextAnalysis is shifted to Zygote-based Flux

 I have written the Blogs  [**First sight of albert, the land of Transformers**](https://tejasvaidhyadev.github.io/blog/Hey-Albert)  and the following tutorial for ALBERT